 Queen’s funeral to be ‘fitting tribute to an extraordinary reign’

-The Queen will interred alongside the Duke of Edinburgh in the George VI memorial chapel in Windsor after the state funeral and committal service.
+The Queen will be interred alongside the Duke of Edinburgh in the George VI memorial chapel in Windsor.

 The Queen’s state funeral will “unite people across the globe and resonate with people of all faiths” and pay a “fitting tribute to an extraordinary reign”, the man in charge of the historic occasion has said.